SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 - a name to identify the data point
 - a data direction defining whether the data can be
-  - R: read
+  - `R`: read
-  - W: written
+  - `W`: written
-  - WR: read and written
+  - `WR`: read and written
 - a presence level
-  - M: mandatory - data point must be present in the product
+  - `M`: mandatory - data point must be present in the product
-  - R: recommended - data point should be present in the product
+  - `R`: recommended - data point should be present in the product
-  - O: optional - data point can optionally be present in the product
+  - `O`: optional - data point can optionally be present in the product
 - the data type of the data point
 - the unit of the data point
 - and a description of the data point